Palmer v. Amazon

 On January 11, 2021, the legal team filed their opening brief in the Second Circuit.

-On March 2, 2021, the legal time filed their reply brief in the Second Circuit.
+On March 2, 2021, the legal team filed their reply brief in the Second Circuit.

 - Karla Gilbride